-Following the approach used in Lovejoy et al. (2001), Pecknold et al. (2001), Lovejoy and Schertzer (2007), we argue that while scaling is indeed a necessary ingredient in realistic models it must be anisotropic.
+Following the approach used in Lovejoy et al. (2001), Pecknold et al. (2001), Lovejoy and Schertzer (2007) we argue that while scaling is indeed a necessary ingredient in realistic models it must be anisotropic.
 Using a simple analytical model of the scaling spectrum, the first part of this paper (with various technical appendices) works out the consequences for second order statistics of the surface gravity field.
-In addition to the inner and outer breaks associated with any physical scaling regime, there is an additional source of scale breaking due to two incompatible symmetries, namely that of the isotropic gravitational Green's function (r^{-2} law for gravity) and the anisotropic rock density statistics.
-This introduces a scale break at the "spheroscale" (l_s) where the density anomalies are roughly isotropic ("roundish").
+In addition to the inner and outer breaks associated with any physical scaling regime, there is an additional source of scale breaking due to two incompatible symmetries: that of the isotropic gravitational Green's function (r^{-2} law for gravity) and the anisotropic rock density statistics.
+This introduces a scale break at the "sphero-scale" (l_s) where the density anomalies are roughly isotropic ("roundish").

 We apply such anisotropic scaling models to both crust and mantle density fields.
-First, using (limited) borehole density data (from horizontal and vertical boreholes), combined with continental (Bouguer) gravity survey spectra, we estimate the fundamental exponents for the crust as $H_z \approx 3$, $s \approx 5.3$ and the sphero-scale at $l_s \approx 250$ km with the corresponding density fluctuations ≈ 215 Kg m-3.
+First, using (limited) borehole density data (from horizontal and vertical boreholes), combined with continental (Bouger) gravity survey spectra, we estimate the fundamental exponents for the crust as $H_z \approx 3$, $s \approx 5.3$ and the sphero scale at $l_s \approx 250$ km with the corresponding density fluctuations ≈ 215 Kg m-3.
 Since $H_z > 1$ at scales smaller than l_s , the rocks will be increasingly stratified.
 This model can thus readily explain both the horizontal and vertical density statistics and the surface gravity anomalies up to 100-300 km.

-We then considered the contributions to surface gravity coming from the mantle (important at larger scales).
+When then considered the contributions to surface gravity coming from the mantle (important at larger scales).
 For this purpose we developed a theoretical model of rock density variations in the mantle.
 This model was based primarily on dimensional analysis of the equations of convection at high Prandtl and Rayleigh numbers, and predicts $H_z = s = 3$ and $\rho_s = 30$ Kg m-3, $l_s = 20$ km.
 The mantle contribution to the (mean) surface gravity spectrum predicted by this model was of the same order, but somewhat smaller than the observed surface gravity spectrum at about 1000 km scales.
 The final source of surface gravity that we consider arises from the large crustmantle density contrast and the topography.
-Using a simple model combined with the ETPO5 global topography data (at 5' of arc), as a surrogate for the crust thickness
+Using a simple model combined with the ETPO5 global topography data (at 5' of arc), as a surrogate for the crust thickness (corresponding to an assumption of Airy isostacy), we were able to quantitatively account for the surface gravity statistics over the range 300-3000 km.